 Municipalities are the only health care group that is both a taking and pending authority and OHT funding and programs should respect this unique delivery model.
-OHT processes will impact funding from upper and is ngle-tier municipalities for direct health care e rivides and e dial services, as well as influence the way these services are delivered to our residents.
-Additionally, elected members of municipal councils have a duty to represent the interests of their ratepay ris by providing over is ght for health-related e rivides.
-While direct taxition may not be an isc e for an agency with a volunteer Board of Directors it is of paramount importance to our municipal councils.
-This proces is ould be transparent and based on a governance model that will allow municipalities to meet their fiduciary duty and responsibilities under the Municipal Act.
+OHT processes will impact funding from upper and is ngle-tier municipalities for direct health care envices and oncil services, as well as influence the way these services are delivered to our residents.
+Additionally, elected members of municipal councils have a duty to represent the interests of their ratepayers by providing oversight for health-related envices.
+While direct taxention may not be an issue for an agency with a volunteer Board of Directors, it is of paramount importance to our municipal councils.
+This proces is ould be transparent and based on a government of the Municipal Act.
 In short, the EOWC must be confident in a decision-making framework that recognizes the unique role of municipalities.

 The rep one bility to be the voice of our residents in the future direction of community based health care, including the evolution of OHTs is a key priority for the EOWC.
-Approving the structure and leadership of such a regionally based organization, with a broad-based mandate for health, requires input and leadership from the level of government that is closest to the people.
+Approxing the structure and leadership of such a regionally based organization, with a broad-based mandate for health, requires input and leadership from the level of government that is closest to the people.